IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/configuration-framework.md

 layout: default
 ---

-TomTom IndiGO supports customization on many levels, from configuration of functional features to theming of the user interface.
-One form of customization is achieved through the use of the TomTom IndiGO configuration framework which can be used to specify, for example, API keys or configuration feature flags to toggle features on or off and other values that a component in the IVI system can use to configure itself at runtime.
+TomTom Digital Cockpit supports customization on many levels, from configuration of functional features to theming of the user interface.
+One form of customization is achieved through the use of the TomTom Digital Cockpit configuration framework which can be used to specify, for example, API keys or configuration feature flags to toggle features on or off and other values that a component in the IVI system can use to configure itself at runtime.